SAG-Agent: Enabling Long-Horizon Reasoning in Strategy Games via Dynamic Knowledge Graphs: Related Work

-\textbf{API-free Agents.} In pursuit of the ultimate, human-like General AI, a new paradigm of agents that operate purely from raw pixel inputs without any API support has emerged.
-Exemplified by works like CRADLE \cite{tan2025cradle} and the Bottom-Up Agent \cite{du2025rethinking}, these systems learn complex skills from scratch via a universal human-style interface (screen, keyboard, and mouse), using an autonomous trial-and-error loop to discover and refine behaviors.
-This API-free GUI-based approach has proven capable of achieving tangible progress in complex open-ended environments.
-However, this promising paradigm introduces a critical challenge: experience siloing.
-Agents often retrieve memory in a localized and myopic way—relying on the most visually similar past state—failing to generalize across functionally similar but visually different contexts.
-As a result, they fall back on inefficient trial-and-error relearning, hindering knowledge accumulation and long-term strategy formation.
+\textbf{API-Free LLM-based Agents.} While early LLM-based agents frequently depended on privileged access to internal game states via APIs, this API-centric paradigm faces critical constraints \cite{wang2023voyager}.
+Its reliance on engineered interfaces inherently limits generalization, particularly in closed-source commercial games and proprietary software where internal APIs are inaccessible or undocumented \cite{tan2025cradle}, and distances the agent from the rich visual context of genuine human-computer interaction.
+In pursuit of ultimate generality, a new paradigm has emerged: API-free LLM-based agents that operate purely from raw pixel input, interacting through universal human-style interfaces without relying on internal state APIs \cite{tan2025cradle, du2025rethinking}.
+Exemplified by systems like CRADLE \cite{tan2025cradle} and the Bottom-Up Agent \cite{du2025rethinking}, these agents learn complex skills from scratch via an autonomous trial-and-error loop.
+This approach has demonstrated tangible progress in open-ended environments, such as multimodal desktop assistants (e.g., UFO \cite{zhang2024ufo}, CogAgent \cite{hong2024cogagent}) and game-playing agents, achieving meaningful in-game progress without game-specific adaptations.
+However, this promising paradigm introduces a critical challenge: \textit{experience siloing}.
+Agents often retrieve memory in a localized and myopic way, relying on the most visually similar past state, and consequently fail to generalize across functionally similar but visually different contexts.
+This forces them to fall back on inefficient trial-and-error relearning, which hinders systematic knowledge accumulation and long-term strategy formation, underscoring a key obstacle to achieving truly general and flexible AI systems.